-THEOREM 2 For any $k \ge 3$, it is NP-hard to find the longest play from a pattern of n dots, or even to find a play of length within $n^{1-\varepsilon}$ of the longest play, for any constant $\varepsilon > 0$.
+Theorem 2 For any $k \ge 3$, it is NP-hard to find the longest play from a pattern of n dots, or even to find a play of length within $n^{1-\varepsilon}$ of the longest play, for any constant $\varepsilon > 0$.
 This result holds for both variants of the game.

-To prove this theorem we reduce from 3-SAT.
+Proof: To prove this theorem we reduce from 3-SAT.
 The reduction is identical for both variants of the game.
 The construction is only slightly different for different k; in the figures, we focus on k = 3.
+Figure 10 shows a schematic overview of our reduction.